The short answer is this: a firewall intercepts all communications between you and the internet and decides if the information is allowed to pass.

 In addition, some software firewalls may significantly slow down your computer or even cause it to stop working entirely.
 A software firewall is a very involved piece of software and it integrates very deeply into the operating system.
 You should probably back up your personal data files before installing one.

 What else should I do to protect my network?

 - If you have a wireless network, you should follow our guides about securing it.
 Open wireless networks are a huge security risk for your computer.

 - Keep your computer up to date by using the Windows Update feature built into modern versions of Windows.

-- Run AntiVirus software with realtime protection.
-The different virus scanners may call this something different from vendor to vendor, but the general concept is the same: you want some piece of software running that is always scanning your computer for malware or virus activity.
+- Run AntiVirus software with * real-time protection*.
+The different virus scanners may call this something different from vendor to vendor, but the general concept is the same: you want some type of software running that is always scanning your computer for malware or virus activity.